600 different amaro labels to choose from & many surprising cocktail creations

 Another must-try is a drink with homemade pineapple or a cordial with parsnip and lavender, which recalls the taste of carrot (but is not); a preparation with blackberries, mushrooms and grapefruits processed with cooking techniques by roasting them on coals to smoke their pulp.
 Mixes that seem to the eyes and nose different from how they look and taste: a game of surprises revealed, simple bases used with great technique and creativity.

-If that’s not enough to lure you in, they also have an amazing aperitivo deal from 6.30pm – 9pm at only 10 euros in addition to your beverage of choice with 3 options to choose from: Romano, Vegetariano, and Per tagliere.
+If that’s not enough to lure you in, they also have an amazing aperitivo deal from 6.30pm – 9pm at only 15 euros (for 2 persons) in addition to your beverage of choice with 3 options to choose from: romano with a carbonara or amatriciana tasting, tagliere with your choice of cured meats and cheese, pinsa romana with ham and figs or mortadella, buffalo mozzarella and pistachio.
 I, being the carb-lover that I am, went with the Romano option that includes a little plate of Carbonara or Amatriciana and a selection of 3 different supplì.
-And if you come on a Tuesday, you’ll enjoy some live music to go along with it.

 The space is both beautiful and versatile.
 You can dine on the plush, light-blue banquets or opt for the cozy corner in the back.
 Or, if you’re like me, you’ll grab a seat at their Amaro bar, so you can see your cocktail being created firsthand.